connorrothschild/v1/index.md

 I'm interested in data visualization and public policy (and their intersection!), and my go-to tools for exploring those topics are D3.js and R.

+## 🤔 What's This Site?

-This website serves to host all of my technical writings.
+This website hosts all of my technical writings.
 I encourage you to check out my [data visualization portfolio](https://connorrothschild.github.io/visualizations), which includes projects made in [R](https://connorrothschild.github.io/r) and [D3.js](https://connorrothschild.github.io/d3js).

 If you'd like a more holistic view of my portfolio (not just code stuff!), you can check out my [CV](https://connorrothschild.github.io/markdown-cv/).